 Word senses

-We developed a sophisticated word sense induction technology which uses collocations to identify the different senses of the word.
+We developed an AI-driven word sense induction technology which uses collocations to identify the different senses of the word.
 The output is then presented to human editors who name, validate, merge and edit the suggested senses.

 Example sentences

-The GDEX technology was developed to automatically identify illustrative sentences which serve well as Good Dictionary EXamples.
+The GDEX technology can identify automatically sentences which serve well as Good Dictionary EXamples.
 GDEX has been available to the Sketch Engine users for many years.
 The same technology is used by Dictionary Express.
-Example sentences are identified based on word senses identified in the previous step.
+Example sentences are grouped according to word senses identified in the previous step.

 The sentences preselected by GDEX are then validated and edited by human editors.